ygo-skc/skc-rcl/README.md

 ## Testing

 Jest is used to run Unit tests.
-There are many dependencies and used to achieve this and they will be explained below.
+There are many dependencies used in testing and they will be explained below.

 | Library                           | Function           |
 | --------------------------------- | ------------------ |